Recordings show chaos surrounding Ma’Khia Bryant shooting

 Officer Nicholas Reardon, who has been on the force since December 2019, was dispatched three minutes later.
 Two other officers, Eric Channel and Serge Akpalo, followed shortly behind.

 “Hey, what’s going on?”
 Reardon asks upon exiting his vehicle at 4:44 p.m.
-In those next 11 seconds, Bryant was seen charging at 20-year-old Shai-Onta Lana Craig-Watkins with a kitchen knife and then moving on to 22-year-old Tionna Bonner before Reardon he yelled, “Get down!” and fired four consecutive shots into her chest.
+In those next 11 seconds, Bryant was seen charging at 20-year-old Shai-Onta Lana Craig-Watkins with a kitchen knife and then moving on to 22-year-old Tionna Bonner before Reardon yelled, “Get down!” and fired four consecutive shots into Bryant’s chest.

-The teenager’s body collapsed to the ground.
+The teenager collapsed to the ground.

 While officers took turns rendering CPR, several neighbors filled the residential street.
 Others stood in their driveways and doorways, shaking their heads.
 Some had heard the gunfire from their backyards while others were in the middle of unloading groceries from their car.